Select The True Statement About Reinvestment Risk

 Considering Zero-Coupon Bonds

 Zero-coupon bonds do not pay periodic interest.
 Instead, they are purchased at a discount to their face value and mature at par.
 Because there are no coupon payments to reinvest, zero-coupon bonds eliminate reinvestment risk.
-However, they are subject to interest rate risk, as their value will fluctuate with changes in interest rates.
+On the flip side, they are subject to interest rate risk, as their value will fluctuate with changes in interest rates.

 Using Floating-Rate Securities